South African Women Are Overdoing C-Sections

 Why So Many C-Sections?

-The question is whether delivering baby has become a medical procedure or are C-sections chosen because they are safer?
+The question is whether delivering baby has become a medical procedure or do medics and moms choose C-sections because they are safer?
 Or is it simply a case of convenience?

 Dr Peter de Jong, a gynaecologist and obstetrician at C.B.
 Memorial Hospital, there are number of reasons for the prevalence of C-sections.